 To make reservations to visit these awesome locations, you can send a message to; firstname.lastname@example.org

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his travels throughout the country, he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country, he has acquired a wealth of knowledge about living and doing business in Costa Rica.
 If you have questions and would like to contact Tom click here.